Basic Information

 V Strategy

-Another tricky enemy for V to deal with.
 Recommended you engage Fury with many DT stocks.
 Pop Devil Trigger if either of the familiars die and hope Nightmare can land some hits.
 Try to not let your DT stocks fall below 3 so you can always have DT activation on hand.

 Overall, prioritize safety, patience and farming DT blocks in this fight.
 Unfortunately V doesn’t really have the tools to engage with Furies the way other characters do, so he feels really gimped here.
 Doesn’t help that his familiars feel like they have some delay before attacking so parrying becomes challenging.

-When you get a chance to deal damage use Skewer and Blockade Lv3.
+When you get a chance to deal damage use Skewer and Blockade Lv3. you can also use Royal Fork if you have DT blocks to spare.

 That’s probably why no Furies appear in V missions and he can only fight them in the Bloody Palace.